sama1mansn/opbnb-docs/docs/tech-specs/censorship-resistence.md

-# The sequencer and censorship resistence mechnism
+# The sequencer and censorship resistance mechanism